UltraWis tests remote control of tower crane

-Tidhar, together with Harel insurance firm, are building a new project for Kiryat Ono College in Israel, which includes three buildings, eight floors each, for a total of 63,000 square meters.
+Tidhar, together with Harel insurance firm, are building a new project for Kiryat Ono College in Israel, which includes three buildings, eight floors each, for a total of 63,000 square metres.

-The jobsite includes three cranes, two Potain models and one Yongmao.
-As part of this mutual pilot, UltraWis installed its Widesite system on Tidhar’s Potain MDT 302 crane, to perform crane operations from the ground.
+The jobsite includes three cranes, two from Potain and one Yongmao.
+As part of this mutual pilot, UltraWis installed its Widesite system on Tidhar’s Potain MDT 302 flat top tower, to perform crane operations from the ground.

 Tidhar said operating a crane from the ground can bring productivity and safety benefits, as well as improve work conditions.

-The Widesite system includes a set of sensors installed on the crane in three spots to record and video stream from the site 24-7.
-The cameras capture data in real time with overlapping of the recorded scene for added safety and improving decision making.
-This data is then transmitted in real time to a ground operational station, meaning all workers can communicate from the ground and eliminates the need to climb to the higher cabin, the company said.
+The Widesite system includes a set of sensors installed on the crane in three positions.
+Cameras supply and record a continuous video stream from the site.
+Data is captured in real time with overlapping of the recorded scene for added safety and improved decision making.
+Transmitting the data in real time to a ground operations station means all workers can communicate from the ground and eliminate the need to climb to the higher cabin, the company said.

-The solution included an end user application, suitable for a range of devices, mobile or tablet, and can provide tracking, monitoring, management, and statistic information.
+The solution included an end user application, suitable for a range of devices, mobile or tablet, and can provide tracking, monitoring, management, and statistical information.

 A spokesperson said, “Through the 10 month pilot we have compared operations from the ground and from the top cabin, in parallel.
 Our aim was to make sure that current operation performance level isn’t affected.